 Daisy Barnard teaches high school humanities and directs the high school choir, in addition to being class sponsor for the Class of 2015.
 She was born and raised in Colorado, then earned a B.A. in Religious Studies at Lawrence University in Appleton, WI.
 She received her Waldorf certification from Emerson College U.K. in 1999.
 She has a California State Teaching Credential from Antioch University and an M.A. in Mythological Studies from Pacifica Graduate Institute.
 Ms. Barnard has been a class teacher at Monterey Bay Charter School and Ocean Charter School, both Waldorf-inspired public initiatives.
 Ms. Barnard's interests include music, theater, reading, writing, and yoga.
 She lives in Huntington Beach with her husband, Morgan, and children, Lark and Buck.

 Eden Boric teaches biology and Earth science in the high school, in addition to acting as co-sponsor of the Class of 2016.
-She was born in Chicago, raised in Orange County, and received her B.A. in anthropology (focus in biological anthropology) from CSULB.
+She was born in Chicago, raised in Orange County, and received her B.A. in Anthropology (focus in biological anthropology) from California State University, Long Beach.
 She has been a part of the WSOC community as a parent since 2000, and began working for the school in 2007, helping to open the new high school as High School Coordinator.
-This year marks her transition to teaching in the high school, which she looks forward to with enthusiasm.
 She lives in Costa Mesa with her husband, Brad, and daughters, Maisie and Ivy.

 Francesco De Benedetto

-Kurt Faerber teaches eurythmy in the lower grades and high school .
+Kurt Faerber teaches eurythmy in the lower grades and high school.
+He is the co-sponsor fro the Class of 2016.
 Born and raised in Southwest Germany, he completed his civil service at the Institute for Children and Youth.
 He studied art therapy/pedagogy at the School for the Arts in Northern Germany and completed his class teacher and eurythmy training at the Institute for Waldorf Education in Witten.
 Kurt toured with eurythmy ensembles throughout Germany, Egypt, and Italy for one year.
 He taught eurythmy to all grades at the Rudolf Steiner School near Zurich in Switzerland for 15 years and was a high school sponsor for several classes.
 Before joining the faculty of WSOC, he spent five years developing the eurythmy program at the Honolulu Waldorf School for kindergarten through grade 12.

 Ingrid Feck teaches math, chemistry and computer technology.
 She grew up in a small town in the German Alps, where anthroposophy and Steiner education were an integral part of the community.
-After receiving a B.S. in computer science and biochemistry from Iowa State University, she moved to California.
+After receiving a B.S. in Computer Science and Biochemistry from Iowa State University, she moved to California.
 She completed her master's in mathematics at California State University, Long Beach.
 During her years at the university, she worked with children in a tutoring service and as a substitute teacher.
 Ingrid taught math education for elementary school teachers at Cal State Long Beach for several semesters.
 She came to WSOC in 1992 through her four children, and worked here as a substitute and specialty teacher for several years before becoming a class teacher.
 Ingrid has been teaching since 1996 at WSOC.
-She is the Sponsor of the Class of 2013.

 Michael Knauss teaches woodwork.
 He was born in Fuessen, Germany, and grew up in Cape Town, South Africa.
 He became acquainted with Waldorf education through working with handicapped children in the Camphill School in Hermanus.
 Michael completed his Waldorf teacher training at the Lehrerseminar in Stuttgart, Germany.
 He has taught in England, the US and Germany.
 Before joining the WSOC faculty in 1995, Michael completed an eight-year cycle as class teacher at the Freie Waldorfschule Engelberg in Stuttgart, Germany, and in 2002 graduated his class at WSOC.

 Daniel Pitts accompanies for eurythmy classes in the high school and lower grades.
 This year, he also began teaching an Algebra 1 class in the 9th grade.
 Daniel was born in Santa Clara and has lived in sunny Southern California most of his life.
 Altogether, he has played piano for 19 years.
-He holds a B.M. in Keyboard Performance from Cal State University Fullerton (CSUF), and is working towards a Masters of Music in Piano Performance, also at CSUF.
+He holds a B.M. in Keyboard Performance from California State University, Fullerton, and is working towards a M.M. in Piano Performance, also at California State University, Fullerton.
 Daniel joined the staff of WSOC in 2009.
 He also teaches piano lessons, has tutored in math, and sang for a few years with a professional holiday caroling company.
 He loves art, computers, humor, great works of fiction, running, and the Pacific Northwest.

 Christiane Unutzer Bohr